 You may already know about Winter Park’s 3,000+ acres of world-class terrain and hundreds of activities to do outside of skiing and riding.
 But, you might not know about these great experiences off the beaten path.
 Check out these 6 hidden gems of Winter Park!

 Snowcat & S’mores Tour

 Albert ★★★★★ – “We had a great time on this tour. … John, our guide, was great.
 He gave us a lot of history about Winter Park and was helpful in taking many pictures of our family (better than selfies).
 We would definitely recommend this tour.”

 Think swimsuits & snow don’t mix?
 Think again!
 There’s nothing quite like soaking in hot springs to rejuvenate your mind, body, and soul after a day in the snow.
 Hot Sulphur Springs Resort is about a 35-minute drive from Winter Park.
 They have 21 natural hot springs ranging in temperatures from 95º to 112ºF and are open from 8am-10pm daily.
 That means you have plenty of time to ski or ride all day, grab food from Doc’s Roadhouse (you can order online!), head to the springs, and get at least 2 hours of quality relaxation before the end of the night.
 Hot Sulphur Springs Resort also offers Swedish and Deep Tissue massages for the ultimate comfort and recovery.

 Guided Early Lift Access

-What’s better than waking up early, loading the Gondola 1-hour before the lifts open, and skiing fresh powder with a local?
+What’s better than waking up early, loading the Gondola 1 hour before the lifts open, and skiing fresh powder with a local?
 We can answer that for you: nothing!
-Our Ski and Ride guides can make that dream come true.
+Our Ski & Ride Guides can make that dream come true.
 Spending the day with a guide is the best way to learn about the mountain, find your new favorite run, or a spot on the mountain that you never knew existed.
 They might even let you in on some local secrets while you are skiing runs all to yourself!

 Cross Country Ski or Snowshoe in The Fraser Experimental Forest